What happens if I can't afford a funeral?

 Ask for help

-Asking others for money can be tough, but friends, family members or other associates may be willing to help with funeral costs.
-If people who knew the person are made aware that there is no money for a funeral, then they may be willing to contribute even a small amount towards the costs, which could either add up to cover the whole thing or at least help to make the final bill more manageable.
+Asking others for money can be tough, but friends, wider family members or other associates may be willing to help with funeral costs.
+If people who knew the person are made aware that there is no money for a funeral, then they may be willing to contribute even a small amount towards the costs, which could either add up to cover the total funeral cost or at least help to make the final bill more manageable for those arranging the funeral.

 Apply for a Funeral Expenses Payment